yaelhayem/TDSADH18/docs/ALoiterrerinNewYork.md

 all contamination by gates at each end, guarded by a private watchman.
-Perhaps I feel towards this pretty block with especial tenderness, frmo personal associations, for a certain house in the terrace, held by an early schoolmate of my father, figures in my earliest and lates recolelctions of
+Perhaps I feel towards this pretty block with especial tenderness, from personal associations, for a certain house in the terrace, held by an early schoolmate of my father, figures in my earliest and lates recolelctions of